 The Oak Harbor Garry Oak Society preserves existing Garry oak trees by removing invasive species that threaten existing trees, by planting Garry oaks in new areas, and by advocating for the preservation of existing oaks that may be threatened by development or land use.
 We have also adopted the Garry Oak Native Garden at the Oak Harbor Post Office.
 Our preservation efforts are crucial to the survival of the Garry oak in our community.
-Oaks are slow growing and have lost as much of 99% of their original habitat.
-Continual preservation efforts will ensure that our city’s namesake lives on in our community.
+Oaks are slow growing and have lost as much as 99% of their original habitat.
+Continual preservation efforts will ensure that our city’s namesake lives on in our community for future generations.

 Planting Acorns, Planting Trees

 Members of the OHGOS came together this fall to plant acorns from favorite local Garry oaks and take the pots home for nurturing until the seedlings are big enough to plant successfully.
 This will be when they are 2-3 years old.
 We want to provide a supply of juvenile trees in Oak Harbor at-the-ready for replacing trees that have died or for new areas of future planting.